North, South, East or West. Where’s best?

 This guide will give you a flavour of the Isle of Wight’s resorts and towns; we hope it will help make deciding where to stay easy and hassle-free.

 There’s a big difference between the landscapes and character of the different areas of the Island, so it’s a decision you want to get right: from the classic seaside resorts of Sandown and Shanklin to upmarket towns such as Ventnor and Cowes.

-Or start with the key features of each town.
-We’ve also given links to our favourite places to stay in each place.
+- Or start with the key features of each town.

-Tip: You can check out the rest of our accommodation choices in our Ultimate Guide to the Isle of Wight.
+Tip: For Isle of Wight cycling routes and planning a cycling trip to the Isle of Wight, read this.
 And if beaches are important to you, take a look at our detailed guide to the Isle of Wight’s beaches.

 So what do you want from your holiday?

 North, South, East and Central Wight; the main paths run between Cowes in the North, Newport in the centre and then south to Shanklin and Sandown and east to Ryde.

 There is only a short cycleway in West Wight, between Freshwater and Yarmouth.

 |Hills to climb by bike||South and West Wight, around Wroxall, Ventnor and Blackgang.|